 As a restaurant owner or manager, building a successful restaurant business is your priority.
 But it’s not an easy task.
 Beyond serving up delicious meals, you have to attract and maintain a steady stream of customers to keep your business afloat.
 Another challenge is finding ways to delight and stay connected with customers, even when you can’t physically engage those customers, like in a pandemic.

 Starting a loyalty programme is one way you can engage customers to boost retention.
 A loyalty programme is a marketing strategy where customers are rewarded for their purchases and continued engagement with a brand.
 The rewards may include discounts, free products or services, or points that can be redeemed toward purchases.
+There are different kinds of loyalty programs to consider, tailored to your customers’ preferences and needs.
+For example, if a significant portion of your customer base consists of mobile users, it’s possible to set up a mobile-based loyalty program.
 Here’s how to get started.

 Why do loyalty programmes matter?